Overview

 1 JavaScript is everywhere

-JavaScript has grown from a 10-day browser scripting experiment into a language that powers websites, servers, desktop and mobile apps, IoT devices, and more.
-This ubiquity emerged through steady evolution: faster engines, a collaborative standards process, and the rise of Node.js and a vibrant tooling ecosystem.
-TypeScript further elevated the developer experience with strong typing and rich IDE support.
-This chapter sets the stage for “ninja” mastery by emphasizing fundamentals and the practical mindset needed to build robust, performant software across domains.
+JavaScript has grown from a 10‑day browser scripting experiment into a ubiquitous language that powers websites, servers, desktop and mobile apps, and countless devices.
+Its rise is the story of continual evolution: faster engines, an active ECMAScript standards process, the advent of Node.js and a vast package ecosystem, and modern tooling that transformed the developer experience.
+TypeScript added static types and rich IDE support without changing JavaScript’s runtime, and this chapter sets the stage for mastering fundamentals first, then building toward “ninja” techniques for creating robust, performant software across environments.

 How a JavaScript runtime brings JavaScript code to life.